Buy Organic SEEDS and grow your own plants !!!

 Key Findings on Bifenthrin from Studies:

-• Environmental Fate: Research indicates that while effective at killing insects, bifenthrin has high stability in soil, with half-lives for biodegradation lasting roughly 12 days to much longer for other degradation pathways.
+Environmental Fate: Research indicates that while effective at killing insects, bifenthrin has high stability in soil.

 AI Overview (states where laws allow Bifenthrin to prevent Black Vine Weevils, Ants, Fire Ants, Root Weevils)